 In the early days of the pandemic, we heard leaders describe the situation as “unprecedented” and “uncertain”, and who could blame them?
 Business decisions were tough to make with moments where literally nobody had any idea of what would happen next.

 The Oracle Cloud HCM team had a front-row seat to the pandemic as we worked with our own customers to see what they needed.
-Among the developments included the HR Hierarchy of Needs, a model developed by Product Strategy Director Nancy Estell Zoder that explains what HR organizations need to thrive in the midst of crisis.
+Among the developments included the HR Hierarchy of Needs, a model developed by Product Strategy Director Nancy Estell Zoder that explains what HR organisations need to thrive in the midst of crisis.

 “Has there ever been a more exciting or challenging time to work in the HCM field?”, wrote Jason Richmond on January 2nd.
 While not the exact tea leaves for the year that would transpire, Richmond’s predictions would bear relevance, from the need to reskill the workforce to economic, social, and political challenges.